Why would you make a Bettine dress in jersey?

 Draw a "place on fold" arrow on one short side of the rectangle.
 This is your neckband pattern piece - fold your jersey lengthways and cut a double piece of fabric on the fold using this piece as a template.

-Sew the front and back bodice pieces together at the shoulders as normal, but don't stay stitch the neckline.
+Sew the front and back bodice pieces together at the shoulders as normal, but don't staystitch the neckline.
 The steps for attaching the neckband are the same as for the Agnes top, so I'm borrowing the pictures from the Agnes sewing pattern instructions.
 Narrow zigzag stitch or overlock (serge) together the short edges, right sides together, to form a loop.
-Trim and press the seam allowances open.
+Trim and press the seam allowances open or to one side.
 Fold the neckband in half lengthways, wrong sides together and press.

 Pin the raw edges of the neckband to the right side of the bodice neckline, aligning the seam line on the neckband with one of the shoulder seams.
 The neckband is slightly smaller than the neckline so it pulls in the jersey and stops it gaping, so you'll need to stretch the neckband slightly as you pin it.
 Keep the amount of stretch even and try not to stretch the bodice itself.